Mararsh/MyBox/alpha/MyBox/src/main/resources/doc/en/README.md

 2023-4-12 v6.7.2

 * Added:
-     - Manage Remote Path(SFTP).
+     - Manage remote path(SFTP).
-     - Synchronize Remote Directory from Local.
+     - Synchronize remote directory from local.
-     - Clear Expired Data.
+     - Clear expired data.
 * Improved:
      - Option to disable omission of Ctrl/Alt in shortcuts.(To avoid misoperations)
      - Always disable omission of Ctrl/Alt in shortcuts of following buttons: Save, Delete, Clear.
 (To avoid accidents)
      - Values can be validated when edit data.
      - List all available video devices and audio devices when run Screen Recorder.
+     - Expand tree information as required.
 * Removed:
      - No option "high dpi icons" any more.
      - Not support resume for "Directory Synchronize".